mlouis96/DataViz/part1finalproject.md

 I would like to visualize some of the negative effects of poor content moderation, the inherent biases we have that affect our behavior while using social media, and perhaps the way the AI works behind the scenes.

-Some of the direct effects poor moderation of social media, is Facebook's involvment in Myanmmar

 **Project Outline**

 Setup: